content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

-The dive supervisor must adhere to the requirements of the Recreational diving, recreational technical diving and snorkelling—code of practice 2018, Guidelines for managing risks in recreational water and Diving and snorkelling laws—standard operational practice 2017.
+The dive supervisor must adhere to the requirements of the recreational diving, recreational technical diving and snorkelling—code of practice 2024, guidelines for managing risks in recreational water and diving, snorkelling and recreational water activities laws—standard operational practice.

 Queensland Government zoning and designated areas must be consulted for restricted areas.

-Prior consultation is required with local authority (e.g. lifeguard service, marine park managers) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.
+Prior consultation and collaboration with local expertise is required with local authority (e.g. marine park managers, local marine rescue) for local advice, emergency support mechanisms and additional supervision requirements to ensure participant and public safety.

 Participants must not dive alone.
 Certified and qualified divers must dive with a buddy.